1. Purpose of policy

 (c) adhere to the University’s relevant policies and procedures and this Internal Audit Charter.

 4.3 Internal Audit staff will be required to maintain the confidentiality of information obtained in the course of their duties and any information accessed in the course of audits is to be used strictly for audit purposes.
 Information should not be used for personal benefit.
-If there is any doubt over the conveying of information to a person, the Vice-Chancellor and President (or delegate) is to be notified and will determine the appropriateness of information transfer.
+If there is any doubt over the conveying of information to a person, the Vice-Chancellor and President (or delegate) is to be notified and will determine the appropriateness of the information transfer.

 4.4 Internal Audit staff must possess the knowledge, skills and technical proficiency essential to satisfactorily perform the tasks required of an internal auditor.